Ben74x/devfolio/content/blog/Image Recognition and Chatbot Website Using AWS/index.md

     </head>
 ```
 </br></br>
-9. Refresh your webpage and your background colour will have changed into the image below.
+9. Refresh your webpage and your background colour accordingly. </br></br>
 10. We also want to identify the items found in the image.
 Copy and paste the below code within the body section of the `main.html` file after the `<div id= "List" class="col-md-4 text-center">` tag.
 Comments in the file will indicate the location.
 This code will show a list of item results once the Rekognition API is integrated.
 ```js
 <div id="ImageResults">